Please, please stop throwing mango chunks into recipes recklessly…….

 I love to cook; I assume that’s obvious, and if you know me even a little, you’ve probably guessed that I like to go rogue in the kitchen when it comes to tradition.
 After all, that’s how change is made—by pushing boundaries.
 And I am a big fan of change.
 Thanksgiving, for years, was a tough cooking holiday for me.
 No matter where I was or who I was with, the Thanksgiving table always felt like a showcase of flavors I didn’t totally love: too many carbs, too much sugar, and a whole lot of bland.
 The added element of massive elbow grease needed for both the prep and cleanup for just one BIG, whirlwind meal always seemed like a bunch of malarkey—especially since my Thanksgivings tended to have more football fans than helpful dishwashers (unless you count my loyal dog friends).

 I gave in—maybe I grew up—and started cooking more traditionally for the holiday.
 Not only did I enjoy it more, but my dishes and flavors excelled like never before.
 I could add thoughtful, subtle tweaks to classic dishes, transforming them into something better without disrupting tradition.
 And those subtleties didn’t go unnoticed; my eaters appreciated them.
-It became a kind of “meet in the middle” approach, which I think can be a lovely center of joy for any type of group and a timely reminder.
+It became a kind of “meet in the middle” approach, which I think can be a lovely center of joy and a timely reminder of how we create greater joy for more than just oneself.